 Let’s discuss exaggeration in the Staffordshire Bull Terrier.

 KC: Smooth coated, well balanced, of great strength for his size.
 Muscular, active and agile.

 AKC adds: “The Staffordshire Bull Terrier is a smooth coated dog.

 It should be of great strength for its size and, although muscular, should be active and agile.”

 We are not looking for a heavyweight – we are not looking for a racy specimen – we are looking for the ONE IN THE MIDDLE!
-And for good reason!
-In fact for MANY GOOD REASONS!
 When we balance capacity with efficiency we are more likely to find a specimen with good healthy stamina, strength and agility.
 We will find BALANCE!

 Look for a clean head, no wasted effort/energy when moving, no wrinkles anywhere (none on head, face, shoulders, tails, legs – no wrinkles!).
-I’m tired of seeing these huge headed sloppy bulldogs being put forward when there are clean examples presented.
+Do not be impressed by exaggeration!

 Where do we live?
 How many years in dogs?
 How many years as breeders?